 Become an Alzheimer's advocate in your community

 There are more than 5 million people in the United States living with Alzheimer's today, and more than 16 million people will have the disease in this country by 2050.
 Alzheimer's strikes every community, but it has a significant impact on Latinos in the United States as they are at a higher risk for developing the disease.
 The cost of Alzheimer's to Latino families and our government is reaching a crisis level.
-In 2009, nearly 11 million family members and friends provided care for a person with Alzheimer's disease or other dementia in the United States.
-The cost for a person with Alzheimer's on Medicaid is nine times higher than for a person without the disease.
-Medicare costs are three times higher, and private insurance payments are 26 percent higher for older people with Alzheimer's and other dementias compared to other older people.
+In 2014, over 15 million family members and friends provided care for a person with Alzheimer's disease or other dementia in the United States.
+The cost for a person with Alzheimer's on Medicaid is 19 times higher than for a person without the disease.
+Medicare costs are three times higher.

 Please get involved today!
 Become an Alzheimer's advocate in your community.
 Together we can create a world without Alzheimer's.

 *Communications to Alzheimer's advocates will be in English.